Bronx Zoo: Zoo Center

 The Zoo Center, built in 1908, is a one-story Beaux-Arts building located in Astor Court.
 The exhibit houses blue tree monitors, Mertens' water monitors and spiny-tailed monitors indoors and has both indoor and outdoor enclosures for Komodo dragons, Aldabra giant tortoises and southern white rhinoceros.
-The building's animal frieze was carved by A.P.
-Proctor.
+The building's animal frieze was carved by A. P. Proctor.
 In 2000, the building was landmarked.
 The building is east of the Children's Zoo and south of Madagascar!.

 The building was originally designed as the zoo's Elephant House and has held all three elephant species over its history.
 The building has also been home to various rhinoceros species, hippopotamus, Bactrian camel, Malayan tapir and North Sulawesi babirusa.
 The building also held Rapunzel, one of the few Sumatran rhinos held in U.S. zoos, until her death in 2005.

 Bison Range

-The Bison Range is in the northeast corner of the zoo, and has been a feature of the zoo since its opening.
+The Bison Range is in the northeast corner of the zoo, and has been a feature of the zoo since its opening, having been only renovated since 1971.
 The range initially served to breed Plains bison, who were in danger of becoming extinct in the United States.
-Today, the exhibit continues to hold one of the few large herds of bison in U.S. zoos.
+The exhibit is one of the few large herds of bison in U.S. zoos.
 In 1913, at the behest of the American Bison Society, fourteen bison were transported from the range to Montana's National Bison Range, as well as to Wind Cave National Park in South Dakota.

 Northern Ponds

 Northern Ponds is a series of naturalistic ponds home to a variety of waterfowl and other aquatic birds both wild and captive.
-Captive residents include black-necked cranes, red-breasted geese, lesser white-fronted geese, ruddy ducks, barnacle geese, mute swans and trumpeter swan.
+Captive residents include red-crowned cranes, red-breasted geese, lesser white-fronted geese, ruddy ducks, barnacle geese, mute swans and trumpeter swans.
 A wide variety of wild bird species can also be found in the ponds, including several native ducks such as mallards and mergansers, as well as other birds such as black-capped night-herons.

+In June 2024, a red-crowned crane chick hatched in this exhibit.